 2. Lack of Proper Oral Hygiene:

-Residue of food particles, the acid in the mouth, bacteria and saliva combine to build up a sticky layer that gets harder with time, and it contains bacteria that cause tooth decay.
-When we eat anything, the bacteria inside the plaque use the sugar of the food to produce acid that destroys the tooth enamel and create hole after several attacks.
+When we eat anything, the bacteria inside the plaque use the sugar of the food to produce acid that destroys the tooth enamel and create a hole after several attacks.

 4. Chronic Health Problem: